apple/swift-algorithms/Guides/Copy.md

 print(String(destination[changedEnd...]))  // "de"
 ```

-`overwrite(prefixWith:)` takes a source sequence and overlays its first *k*
+`overwrite(prefixWith:)` takes a source sequence and replaces the first `k`
-elements' values over the first `k` elements of the receiver, where `k` is the
+elements of the receiver with the first `k` elements of the source, where *k*
-smaller of the two sequences' lengths.
-The `overwrite(prefixWithCollection:)`
-variant uses a collection for the source sequence.
-The
-`overwrite(suffixWith:)` and `overwrite(suffixWithCollection:)` methods work
-similar to the first two methods except the last `k` elements of the receiver
-are overlaid instead.
-The `overwrite(backwards:)` method is like the previous
+is the length of the shorter sequence. `overwrite(forwardsWith:)` does the same
+thing with a source collection, and `overwrite(prefixUsing:)` with an `inout`
+source iterator.
+To preserve memory exclusivity, the
+`overwrite(forwardsFrom:to:)` overload is required to copy between subsequences
-method, except both the source and destination collections are traversed from
+of the same collection, where the source and destination are given as index
+ranges.

+When the receiving element-mutable collection supports bidirectional traversal,
+variants of the previous methods are defined that copy the source elements on
-the end.
-The `overwrite(prefixUsing:)` and `overwrite(suffixUsing:)` methods
+top of the receiver's suffix instead.
+The `overwrite(suffixWith:)` and
-are the core copying routines, extracting elements from their iterator argument
-to copy on top of the elements of the targeted end of the receiver, returning
-the index of the non-anchored endpoint of the overwritten subsequence.

-Since the Swift memory model prevents a collection from being used multiple
-times in code where at least one use is mutable, the `overwrite(forwardsFrom:to:)`
+`overwrite(suffixUsing:)` methods use their source's prefix, while the
-and `overwrite(backwardsFrom:to:)` methods permit copying elements across
+`overwrite(backwardsWith:)` and `overwrite(backwardsFrom:to:)` methods use
-subsequences of the same collection.
+their source's suffix.

 ## Detailed Design